MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/troubleshoot-query-performance.md

 The RU charge of queries with `GROUP BY` increase as the cardinality of the properties in the `GROUP BY` clause increases.
 In the below query, for example, the RU charge of the query increase as the number unique descriptions increases.

-The RU charge of an aggregate function with a `GROUP BY` clause will be higher than the RU charge of an aggregate function alone.
+The RU charge of an aggregate function with a `GROUP BY` clause is higher than the RU charge of an aggregate function alone.
 In this example, the query engine must load every document that matches the `c.foodGroup = "Sausages and Luncheon Meats"` filter so the RU charge is expected to be high.

 ```sql
 SELECT COUNT(1)